grzesiek/git_compound/README.md

   end
 ```

-GitCompound will also process similar manifests found in required components in hierarchical way.

 Then run `gitcompound build`.

+GitCompound will also process manifests found in dependencies.

 ## Core features

-`GitCompound` is more a distributed packaging system than alternative to Git submodules.
+GitCompound is more a distributed packaging system (dependency manager) than alternative to Git submodules,
+however it has common features of both Git submodules and dependency managers like Bundler or Composer.

 `GitCompound` makes sure your project composition is the same on all machines,
 but you can have different composition depending on manifest you are using.